 - A copy of the outcomes letter at the end of fitness to practise proceedings

 We will share information such as your name, student ID, email address and photograph with relevant Health Education providers such as GP practices, hospitals, hospices and professional bodies involved with your training/route to registration on your programme, where applicable.
 This is to ensure that the placement provider knows who you are and you are able to undertake your placements.
 Information is shared because it is necessary for the performance of your student contract, to enable you to undertake placements which are part of your course (Article 6(1)(b) UK GDPR).

-If you are a Physician Associate student, we will share your name, student ID number and bank account details with NHS England (Health Education England (North West)) so you can receive your travel grant.
-We share this information on the basis of Article 6(1)(f) UK GDPR because it is in the legitimate interests of NHS England (Health Education England (North West)) to receive this information to administer your travel grant, which will benefit you.
+If you are a Physician Associate student, we will share your name, student ID number and bank account details with NHS England (NHS England (North West)) so you can receive your travel grant.
+We share this information on the basis of Article 6(1)(f) UK GDPR because it is in the legitimate interests of NHS England (NHS England (North West)) to receive this information to administer your travel grant, which will benefit you.

 If you are studying on the MSc Optometry, we will disclose your information to the College of Optometrists (the CoO).
 The CoO delivers and assesses a module in year 3 of your course, which is an integral part of the MSc Optometry.
 We will share information to enable the CoO to register you on its student portal and deliver and assess the module, which includes managing and monitoring your placement and associated assessments.
 The CoO will share information relating to the module and your assessments with the University to enable the University to continue to deliver your course and your student contract.